 The Act on copyright in literary and artistic work regulates how you can use material that someone else created.
 The law not only protects texts, but also pictures (images), photographs, music etc. Bearing this in mind, remember that you have the right to quote others according to good custom, i.e. when it is motivated by the purpose of your own work.

-Watch a film about why you should use references (5 min.)
+Watch a film from Lund University about why you should use references (5 min.)